 Of course, some people will argue with me and say that even a campaign that lost money was valuable because it “got your name out there” or was some sort of “branding” exercise.

 Unless you’re a megabrand like Nike, Apple, Coca-Cola or similar then it’s likely you can’t afford to burn tens of millions of dollars on fuzzy marketing like “branding” or “getting your name out there”.

 If you’re a small or medium-sized business you need to get a return on your marketing spend.
 Putting your comparatively tiny marketing budget into fuzzy marketing would have the same effect as a kid peeing in the ocean.

 The only way to win the game of mass marketing / branding / getting your name out there type of marketing is with more firepower (ie money).

 If you’re a small to medium business that’s not a game you’re equipped to play.
-That being the case we need to look at the numbers carefully.
+You need to be focused on direct response marketing.
+But I divert.
+So, we need to look at the numbers carefully.

 MEASURING MARKETING ROI